Nouakchott

-The city is the hub of the Mauritanian economy.
+As of 2023, the city had a population of nearly 1.5 million people and serves as the hub of the Mauritanian economy.
 It is home to a deepwater port and Nouakchott–Oumtounsy International Airport, one of the country's two international airports.
 It also hosts the University of Nouakchott and several other more specialized institutions of higher learning.

 History

-Nouakchott was a large, fortified fishing village (ksar) in pre-colonial times and under French rule.
+Not too long ago, Nouakchott was a small fishing town, having been a fortified fishing village (ksar) in pre-colonial times and under French rule.
 As Mauritania prepared for independence, it lacked a capital city.
 The area of present-day Nouakchott was chosen by Moktar Ould Daddah, the first President of Mauritania, and his advisors.
-Ould Daddah desired the new capital to symbolise modernity and national unity, which ruled out existing cities or towns in the interior.
+Ould Daddah desired the new capital to symbolize modernity and national unity, which ruled out existing cities or towns in the interior.
 The village was selected as the capital city for its central location between Saint-Louis, Senegal, the city from which the colony of Mauritania was governed, and Nouadhibou.
-Its location also meant that it avoided the sensitive issue of whether the capital was built in an area dominated by the Arab-descended Moors or Black Africans.
+The village of Nouakchott was originally inhabited by the tribe of Bouhoubainy who are of Amazigh origin and are native to it.
+They have since been moved to different settlements notably Aknodert which is situated between Nouakchott and the International Airport.
+One of the intentions of choosing this location was to avoid the sensitive issue of whether the capital was built in an area dominated by the Arabs and Amazigh (Berbers) or Sub-Saharan Africans.

-Construction began in March 1958 to enlarge the village to house a population of 15,000, and the basics were completed by the time that the French granted independence on 28 November 1960.
+Construction began in March 1958 to enlarge the village to house a population of 15,000, in 1959 Nouakchott started with its founding by indigenous people from the surrounding region, and the basics were completed by the time that the French granted independence on 28 November 1960.
 Nouakchott was planned with the expectation that commerce and other economic activities would not take place in the city.
 Nouakchott's central business district was planned with broad streets and a grid-like structure; the new Cinquième Quartier (Fifth District) was located close to this area and became the location of a large open-air market and residential area within a few years.
 During the 1960s, the city obtained its own local government.
 By the 1970s, these new areas had grown so much that they replaced the old ksar in terms of importance, as they also hosted the governmental buildings and state enterprises.

 The city was attacked twice in 1976 by the Polisario Front during the Western Sahara conflict, but the guerrillas caused little damage.
 The city has had massive and unconstrained growth, driven by the North African drought, since the beginning of the 1970s; hundreds of thousands moved there in search of a better life.
 The official censuses showed 134,000 residents in 1977 and 393,325 in 1988, although both figures were probably smaller than reality.
-The population is now estimated to consist of at least one third of the country's population of 3.2 million, and the 2013 census showed a population of 958,399.
+The population is now estimated to consist of at least one third of the country's population of 3.3 million, and the 2013 census showed a population of 958,399.